-The Commission anticipates the rulemaking will result in an overall benefit to persons regulated by the rule.
-The Commission anticipates the rulemaking will result in no impact to political subdivisions of this state, private and public employment in businesses, agencies or political subdivisions, or state revenues.
+The Commission anticipates the rulemaking will result in no impact to political subdivisions of this state, private The Commission anticipates the rulemaking will result in no impact to political subdivisions of this state, private and public employment in businesses, agencies or political subdivisions, or state revenues.
 The Commission has determined the rulemaking will not require any new full-time employees.
 The Commission has determined that there are no less intrusive or costly alternative methods of achieving the purpose of the rulemaking.
 The Department will incur costs related to the cost of rulemaking and implementing rule changes (administration, training, forms, etc.).
 Therefore, the Commission has determined that the benefits of the rulemaking outweigh any costs.